davidelee7/CourseraDataCleaning/README.md

 be in the column name.
 The right parenthesis at the end of the column name was removed, resulting in names that meet R's syntactically correct standards.

+As a final step the resulting summary data was output to a text file named dataSummary.txt.
+The first column of the file is the activity grouping column that groups by the various activities, such as walking or standing.
+The second column the subject grouping column.
+The combination of the first and second column represents the grouped data for each subject during each activity.
+Each subsequent column reports the mean of all the measurements made for the subject engaging in the respective activity.